KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Introduction

 \section{Introduction}

-Recently, vision--language models (VLMs)~\cite{radford2021learning, zhai2023siglip, caron2023emerging, alayrac2022flamingo} have demonstrated strong capabilities in instruction following, visual grounding, and semantic reasoning by leveraging internet-scale image--text pretraining.
-Motivated by their success, recent efforts have extended VLMs into vision--language--action (VLA) models~\cite{driess2023rt2, shirdhar2022saycan, driess2024rt2x, li2024openvla, du2023cogact, lu2024hybridvla,pi0}, enabling robotic agents to interpret visual and linguistic inputs and execute corresponding actions in physical environments.
-These models typically integrate multimodal perception with policy learning within transformer-based architectures, thereby enabling generalized, instruction-driven robotic behavior~\cite{li2023openxembodiment, chen2023droid}.
-As robotic systems increasingly operate in diverse and unstructured environments, efficient VLA models capable of real-time deployment have become essential~\cite{james2020rlbench, pope2022efficient}.
+Recently, vision--language models (VLMs)~\cite{caron2021emergingpropertiesselfsupervisedvision,radford2021learningtransferablevisualmodels,zhai2023sigmoid,alayrac2022flamingo} have demonstrated strong capabilities in instruction following, visual grounding, and semantic reasoning by leveraging internet-scale image--text pretraining.
+Building on these successes, recent efforts have extended VLMs to vision--language-action (VLA) models~\cite{ahn2022can,kim2024openvla,li2024cogact,liu2025hybridvla,zitkovich2023rt}, allowing robotic agents to interpret visual and linguistic inputs and execute the corresponding actions in physical environments.
+These models typically integrate multimodal perception with policy learning within transformer-based architectures, allowing generalized, instruction-driven robotic behavior~\cite{embodimentcollaboration2025openxembodimentroboticlearning,khazatsky2025droidlargescaleinthewildrobot}.
+As robotic systems increasingly operate in diverse and unstructured environments, there is a growing need for VLA models that can operate efficiently in real time~\cite{james2019rlbenchrobotlearningbenchmark,wu2025robomindbenchmarkmultiembodimentintelligence}.